 Several papers examine the effects of takeover defenses on the operations and performance of firms outside of the U.S., although also with mixed results.
-For example, Kabir et al. (1997) find that Dutch firms are more likely to adopt defenses when they have diffuse ownership and infer that the defenses insulate managers from the threat of takeover.
+For example, Kabir, Cantrijn, and Jeunink (1997) find that Dutch firms are more likely to adopt defenses when they have diffuse ownership and infer that the defenses insulate managers from the threat of takeover.
 Also suggesting entrenchment, Mbanyele (2021) finds that takeover defenses are associated with less innovation in firms from six countries in Asia.
-Drobetz and Momtaz

-(2020), in contrast, find that German firms' uses of defenses, particularly supermajority vote provisions, are associated with value-increasing acquisitions, suggesting that defenses encourage better long-term investments.
-Aggarwal et al. (2009) construct an index of 44 governance provisions to compare the governance of U.S. and non-U.S. firms.
+Drobetz and Momtaz (2020), in contrast, find that German firms' uses of defenses, particularly supermajority vote provisions, are associated with value-increasing acquisitions, suggesting that defenses encourage better long-term investments.
+Aggarwal, Erel, Stulz, and Williamson (2009) construct an index of 44 governance provisions to compare the governance of U.S. and non-U.S. firms.
 By this index, only 12.7% of non-U.S. firms have better governance than U.S. firms.
 However, only seven of the 44 provisions are similar to the types of provisions used by most researchers to examine a firm's takeover defenses, including supermajority vote requirements to approve mergers and limitations on the right to act by written consent.
-Aggarwal et al.'s (2009) inference about governance quality relies more on such other characteristics as ownership, compensation, and board structure.
+Aggarwal, Erel, Stulz, and Williamson's (2009) inference about governance quality relies more on such other characteristics as ownership, compensation, and board structure.

-One reason there is relatively little research on takeover defenses outside of the U.S. is that non-U.S. firms have fewer takeover defenses than U.S. firms, largely because of different legal rules affecting the market for corporate control.
-U.S. law grants relatively wide discretion to corporate directors and officers under the business judgment rule.
-For example, a series of prominent Delaware Supreme Court cases in the 1980s cemented the board's role as a "guardian" of shareholder interests rather than simply a "gatekeeper" (Hill, 2010).
-As a result, the board and managers of U.S. firms face relatively few restrictions in their responses to unsolicited takeover bids, and there is a high threshold before management's actions are considered preclusive, coercive, or interfering with the shareholder franchise (Gilson and Kraakman, 1989).
-These court decisions established the board's right to adopt various defensive provisions, even after a bid (Coates, 2000), and ultimately, to "just say no" to unsolicited takeover bids (Bebchuk et al., 2002).
+One reason there is relatively little research on takeover defenses outside of the U.S. is that non-U.S. firms have fewer takeover defenses than U.S. firms.
+This is partly because corporate ownership tends to be more concentrated outside of the U.S. (Kim, 2013), decreasing the threat of outside takeover, and also because of different legal rules affecting the market for corporate control.
+For example, U.S. law grants relatively wide discretion to corporate directors and officers under the business judgment rule, including several Delaware Supreme Court cases in the 1980s that cemented the board's role as a "guardian" of shareholder interests rather than simply a "gatekeeper" (Hill, 2010).30 As a result, the board and managers of U.S. firms face relatively few restrictions in their responses to unsolicited takeover bids, and there is a high threshold before management's actions are considered preclusive, coercive, or interfering with the shareholder franchise (Gilson and Kraakman, 1989).
+These court decisions established the board's right to adopt various defensive provisions, even after a bid (Coates, 2000), and ultimately, to "just say no" to unsolicited takeover bids (Bebchuk, Coates, and Subramanian, 2002).